sergiocollado/potpourri/Notes_on_linux.md

  - heartbeat - Heartbeat subsystem for High-Availability Linux https://linux.die.net/man/8/heartbeat
  - uptime - Tell how long the system has been running.
  - gcov -  is a test coverage program.
 Use it in concert with GCC to analyze your programs to help create more efficient, faster running code and to discover untested parts of your program. https://linux.die.net/man/1/gcov   https://linux.die.net/man/1/arm-linux-gnu-gcov
- - gprof - display call graph profile data.
+ - gprof - "GNU profiler": display call graph profile data.
 "Gprof" calculates the amount of time spent in each routine. https://linux.die.net/man/1/gprof   and   https://www.maketecheasier.com/profile-c-program-linux-using-gprof/
  - strace - trace system calls and signals - strace is a useful diagnostic, instructional, and debugging tool.- https://linux.die.net/man/1/strace
  - ltrace - A library call tracer - It intercepts and records the dynamic library calls which are called by the executed process and the signals which are received by that process.
 It can also intercept and print the system calls executed by the program. - https://linux.die.net/man/1/ltrace
  - ptrace - process trace - #include <sys/ptrace.h> - The ptrace() system call provides a means by which one process (the "tracer") may observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers.
 It is primarily used to implement breakpoint debugging and system call tracing. - https://linux.die.net/man/2/ptrace